Hayden Paddon: Career

-In October 2020.
-Hayden Paddon and Hyundai New Zealand reveals one of the worlds first EV rally cars, based on the Hyundai Kona.
+In October 2020, Hayden Paddon and Hyundai New Zealand reveals one of the worlds first EV rally cars, based on the Hyundai Kona.
 Paddon both organised and won the 2020 inaugural Ben Nevis Station Golden 1200 hillclimbing event in Central Otago, where he was driving a specially prepared Hyundai i20 called the AP4++ with a custom 2.1L turbo 4 cylinder engine making 800 hp.

-In March 2022, Hayden Paddon teamed up with Hyundai New Zealand to enter a car into WRC2.
+In March 2022, Paddon teamed up with Hyundai New Zealand to enter a car into WRC2.
 The car will be run by Hyundai New Zealand Rally, with the previously established team of engineers, technician and team management.
 Hayden managed to fight off many international drivers to win the WRC2 class in his home country.

-In 2023 Hayden Paddon joined the Italian BRC Racing Team, and with the support of Hyundai New Zealand and Pirelli Tyres, put a 2023 European Rally Championship together.
-Winning the first event of the season in Portugal, Hayden and John Kennard fought their way to a maiden European Rally Championship Title, becoming the first non-european driver to win said championship.
-Hayden also fought on his home grounds to win the 2023 New Zealand Rally Championship.
+In 2023, Paddon joined the Italian BRC Racing Team, and with the support of Hyundai New Zealand and Pirelli Tyres, put a 2023 European Rally Championship together.
+Winning the first event of the season in Portugal, Hayden and John Kennard fought their way to a maiden European Rally Championship Title, becoming the first non-European driver to win said championship.
+Paddon also fought on his home grounds to win the 2023 New Zealand Rally Championship.

-2024 saw Hayden and John Kennard put together another European Rally Championship title fight in the BRC Racing Team with the support of Hyundai New Zealand, Pirelli Tyres, and HMS Customer Racing.
+2024 saw Paddon and John Kennard put together another European Rally Championship title fight in the BRC Racing Team with the support of Hyundai New Zealand, Pirelli Tyres, and HMS Customer Racing.
 Hayden and John had a tough fight throughout the season, taking their first and only win of the season at round 7 in Rali Ceredigion.
 Fighting off title fights from Mathieu Franceschi and Mikolaj Marczyk, Hayden managed to win back-to-back European Rally Championships.
-Hayden also managed to win the 2024 FIA Asia-Pacific Rally Championship with up and coming New Zealand co-driver Jared Hudson.
+Paddon also managed to win the 2024 FIA Asia-Pacific Rally Championship with up and coming New Zealand co-driver Jared Hudson.

+In 2026, with co-driver John Kennard, Hayden stepped back into the Hyundai World Rally Team as their 3rd driver for select rounds of the 2026 World Rally Championship, sharing the 3rd Hyundai with drivers Esapekka Lappi and Dani Sordo.
+He competed 4 rounds of the 2026 championship, 3 tarmac rallies, and 1 gravel rally.
+Hayden went on to pick up 2 podiums in the 2026 season.
+A 3rd place at Rally Croatia, and a 2nd place at the Rally del Paraguay.